-and making things easy is a general feature of all; and the teachings of Prophet Muhammad (peace aspects of the Islamic faith..
-It is a religion God be upon him) and aim at making man lead a life law takes all this into account and addresses i manner.
-The book clarifies the misconceptions that human nature and appeals to it.
-God says: "He are often expressed regarding the different aspects has laid no hardship on you in anything that i of freedom and responds to criticism in a calm and objective way.
+and making things easy is a general feature of all; and the teachings of Prophet Muhammad (peace aspects of the Islamic faith.
+It is a religion God be upon him).
+They aim to make man lead a life revealed that can be implemented by people with ; of compassion and dignity, so that he acquires all different failings, feelings and abilities.
+Islamic good qualities and deals with others in the best law takes all this into account and addresses hu- manner.
+The book clarifies the misconceptions that man nature and appeals to it.
+God says: "He has are often expressed regarding the different aspects laid no hardship on you in anything that pertains of freedom and responds to criticism in a calm and objective way.